SCRN Exam - Stroke Certified Registered Nurse

 Question Bank: A comprehensive resource like the BoardCerts SCRN Question Bank is highly recommended, as it aligns with the exam blueprint and is reviewed by SCRN-certified nurses, providing extensive question practice essential for success.
 In addition, it includes four predictor exams to help gauge your exam readiness.

-• Option 1: Complete a minimum of 4,160 hours in stroke nursing practice within the last five years (equivalent to two years of full-time work) and pass the SCRN certification exam again to demonstrate up-to-date knowledge.
+• Option 1: Complete a minimum of 4,160 hours of stroke nursing practice within the last five years (equivalent to two years of full-time work) and pass the SCRN certification exam again to demonstrate up-to-date knowledge.

 • Option 2: Accumulate 4,160 hours of stroke nursing practice within the last five years and complete 50 stroke-related CE hours.